Android Threads Tutorial for Beginners

 UI Thread allows your tasks to do background work and then move the results to UI elements such as bitmaps.

-Every app has its own special thread that runs UI objects such as View objects, This thread is called the UI thread.
+objects, This thread is called the UI thread.
 Only objects running on the UI thread have access to other objects on that thread.
 Because tasks that you run on a thread from a thread pool aren't running on your UI thread, they don't have access to UI objects.
-To move data from a background thread to the UI thread, use a Handler that's running on the UI thread.
+To move data from a background thread to the UI thread, use a Handler

 3. Worker thread: